sablier-labs/docs/docs/contracts/v2/guides/08-snapshot-voting.md

 # Snapshot Voting Strategies

-To enable off-chain governance, we designed a set of Snapshot Strategies which compute voting power for assets used in Sablier streams.
+To enable off-chain governance, we designed a collection of Snapshot Strategies that compute the voting power of assets stored in Sablier streams.

 ## Sablier V2

 - [Snapshot playground](https://snapshot.org/#/playground/sablier-v2) - test the strategies
 - [Snapshot code repository](https://github.com/snapshot-labs/snapshot-strategies/tree/master/src/strategies/sablier-v2) -
-  dive into the implementation
+  see the implementation

-In Sablier V2, a stream creator locks up an amount of ERC-20 tokens in a contract that progressively allocates the funds to the designated recipient.
-The tokens are released by the second, and the recipient can withdraw them at any time.

 The following strategies will read the various amounts that can be found in Sablier V2 streams.
-The voting power will be decided based on some sub-strategies called `policies`.
+The voting power will be calculated based on some sub-strategies called `policies`.

 | Snapshot Playground                                  |
 | :--------------------------------------------------- |